 According to dog behaviorist and expert trainer Carolyn Georgariou, the key to your dog becoming a herding master is learning how to leave it.
 While your dog should know all the basics, such as Come, Heel, Lie Down, Sit, and Stay, knowing how to leave it is essential for your dog to remain well-behaved around your chickens.
 If your dog struggles with these commands, well . . . chicken herding might be a bit of a reach.

 Once your dog has these basic instructions mastered, move on to more complex commands.
 The goal, as you introduce your dog to your chickens, is to be able to implement your basic directions while training for more complex, herding-specific commands.

 Gauging your dog’s behavior

 Natural herding instincts will be displayed early on for many herding dogs.
-To spot these signs, watch how he interacts with you or other animals.
-If he likes to circle around you in an attempt to influence you in a specific direction, it is a good sign that he will easily and effectively learn how to herd your chickens.
+To spot these signs, watch how he or she interacts with you or other animals.
+If he or she likes to circle around you in an attempt to influence you in a specific direction, it is a good sign that he or she will easily and effectively learn how to herd your chickens.

 Some dogs may even naturally start herding after watching you interact with the chickens.

 “I used my Australian shepherd to herd chickens,” said Kim Pezza, author of the Backyard Farming series.
 “She watched me put the birds in for a short time, then one day she looked at me as if to say, ‘I want to help.’
 Every night for the rest of her life, she brought the chickens in from the woods… however I never really trained her.”